 2019 has been a big year for my art career.
-My website launched, with a design that represents my artistic spirit and I’ve had success in selling online, albeit a small amount of sales.
-It feels like an absolute success to me because in the past I’ve only sold one measly artwork.
-It took me a few years to build up a solid body of work, and to find my artistic style and creative voice.
+My website launched, with a design that represents my artistic spirit, and I’ve had success in selling online, albeit a small number of sales.
+It feels like an absolute success to me because, in the past, I’ve only sold one measly artwork.
+It took me a few years to build up a substantial body of work and to find my artistic style and creative voice.
 It’s been a journey filled with so many learning experiences, all culminating in the next step forward: actually, selling my art.

 I’ve also taken the step to approach art galleries.
 (Insert audible gulp) Finding gallery representation in art leaning on the darker side is tricky, but I was fortunate enough to be part of 2 exhibitions this year.
 The first was the massive group exhibition at the Julie Miller Investment Art Institute: Africa’s Art Collective Autumn Edition.
 It was a show-stopper of an event showcasing artwork from emerging as well as established artists in South Africa.
 My second exhibition was at the relaunch of Underculture Contemporary Gallery.
 The event was intimate, and it was a huge honour to showcase my art alongside fellow artists in a space dedicated to our unconventional aptitude.

-Towards the end of the year I’ve set aside the entire month of October to partake in the annual art challenges: Inktober and Drawlloween.
-Inktober is a world-wide phenomenon.
-31 days of creating artworks in ink with the help of a prompt list to get your creativity flowing.
+Towards the end of the year, I’ve set aside the entire month of October to partake in the annual art challenges: Inktober and Drawlloween.
+Inktober is a worldwide phenomenon.
+Thirty-one days of creating artworks in ink with the help of a prompt list to get your creativity flowing.
 Artists and non-artists alike enjoy the challenge of creating artwork every day.
 Some of us decided to do a double challenge by joining Mab Graves’ Drawlloween Club.
 The same rules apply, but with a Halloween and pop culture themes, and instead of using ink exclusively, any medium is welcome.
-Halfway through I started burning out and struggled to push through.
+Halfway through, I started burning out and struggled to push through.

 Currently on my desk is a series of illustrations I’ve been working on entitled Delusions of Disintegration.
-My aim is to have the series ready for an exclusive digital exhibition in 2020, which is an exciting project I’ve been planning.
+I aim to have the series ready for an exclusive digital exhibition in 2020, which is an exciting project I’ve been planning.